MIDS Mappings

 General recommendations

-Any SSSOM mapping files should be UTF-8 encoded.
+Any SSSOM mapping file SHOULD be UTF-8 encoded.

 Composition of the MappingSet